-We’re excited to announce the developer preview of Couchbase cluster on Red Hat OpenShift Enterprise and Kubernetes.
+We’re excited to announce the developer preview of Couchbase Server cluster on Red Hat OpenShift Enterprise which is based on Kubernetes.

 This project was a close collaboration between Couchbase, Red Hat, Amadeus and JetStack.
 A joint session on Deploying Couchbase in Red Hat OpenShift with Kubernetes StatefulSets at Amadeus was delivered at the Red Hat Summit on May 3rd 2017.

-Why Couchbase is the best fit for Containers and Kubernetes?
+Why Couchbase Server is the best fit for Containers and Kubernetes?

-The following diagram shows a Couchbase cluster with four services running:
+The following diagram shows a Couchbase Server cluster with four services running:

 - Data Service – handles core data management operations.